 After extensive consultation with the community and the Town of Port Credit Community Association, the City of Mississauga approved a master plan for the site in 2016 and the related Official Plan Amendment in 2017.
 The plan outlines a vision for the site’s redevelopment, including mixed-use residential and commercial space, a new public marina, parks, a waterfront trail, public access to the waterfront, and other place-making opportunities.
 There is an affordable housing component and a desire for creative industry workspaces.
 The City of Mississauga and Canada Lands also came to an agreement on a plan that will see the city take possession of the water lot, the breakwater and an upland parcel on which to establish a public marina.

 In the summer of 2019, the City of Mississauga began environmental assessment (EA) work for its proposed marina project and initiated efforts to secure senior government funding.
-The City submitted an EA Terms of Reference to the Province of Ontario in July 2020, which was approved in September 2021.
-The EA is now underway, and the City is holding a virtual public information session from February 17 through March 17, 2022, to view the lakefill and marina alternatives that are being reviewed.
-For more information, please see the City’s project website for more information and to submit your comments.
+For more information, please see the City’s project website.